sarah-amalia/sarahpage/src/pages/blogs/faqs.md

 <details>
 <summary>What are you doing now?</summary>

-Previously, I am learning technical writing to pursue my career in tech field.
-But in some part, I realize I may deep dive for technical writing as my hobby.
-So I currently getting back my focus in English field while still learning tech world.
+I currently learning new things and exploring variety of tools as I grow my career in tech.

 </details>

 <details>
 <summary>What job can you do?</summary>

-My background is English, writing, and translation.
+My background is English, writing, and translation amd want to expand my expertise in tech.
 I may passionately do those kind of job along with my tech knowledge to support my work.
 I love researching and continous learning.

 </details>